Superrigidity, measure equivalence, and weak Pinsker entropy: Introduction

-This approach is interesting because it reduces the study of entropy to understanding factors and Bernoulli shifts.
-Today there are several approaches to generalizing entropy theory beyond amenable groups \cite{Bow17a, Bow17b}.
-A naive approach is as follows: let the entropy of an ergodic p.m.p.\ action $G \cc X$ be the supremum, over all Bernoulli shifts $G \cc K^G$ onto which $G\cc X$ factors, of the Shannon entropy $H(K)$ of the base space of the Bernoulli factor.
+In recent spectacular work, Seward generalized Sinai's Factor Theorem to all countable groups using Rokhlin entropy in place of Kolmogorov-Sinai entropy \cite{MR4066472}.
+This suggests another generalization of entropy as follows.
+Let $G \cc X$ be a p.m.p. action.
+Consider the supremum over all Bernoulli shifts $G \cc K^G$ onto which $G\cc X$ factors, of the Shannon entropy $H(K)$ of the base space of the Bernoulli factor.
 By work of Ornstein-Weiss, this gives the usual notion of entropy when $G$ is amenable \cite{OW80}.
 However it fails badly when $G$ is non-amenable because then all Bernoulli shifts factor onto each other \cite{Bow17c}.
 To amend this situation, we restrict our attention to direct Bernoulli factors, as explained next.